 One day, perhaps we'll all be able to control our dreams or even share our dreams with others while we sleep.

-For more information on dreams and related topics, check out the links on the next page.
+For more information on dreams and related topics, check out the links below.

 - UCLA Center for Sleep Research

 - Domhoff, G. William.
 "A New Neurocognitive Theory of Dreams."

 - Domhoff, G. William.
 "The Repetition Principle in Dreams: Is It a Possible Clue to a Function of Dreams?"